getapid/apid/site/content/docs/reference/overview.md

 {{ h3(text="Commands") }}

 Commands allow to execute shell commands (using your default `$SHELL`) and use the output inside the request.
-They can be used anywhere where templates can.
+They can be used anywhere templates can.
 They use the `{% %}` delimiters.
 See [commands](../commands) for more details.

 {{ h3(text="Examples") }}